choldgraf/choldgraf.github.io/blog/2022/cloud-services-academia.md

 - An **internal service** discontinues because the organization no-longer has capacity to manage it themselves.
 This is particularly challenging in the context of research funding, which tends to be "boom or bust".
 You get a grant and are well-funded for 3 years.
 After it runs out, maybe you've got a few months of a gap without dedicated resources for infrastructure.
-What happens if your dev-ops person's salary depends on that grant?
+What happens if your DevOps person's salary depends on that grant?
 - An **external service** discontinues because the organization running it pivoted to a new model or cost structure.
 This is challenging because many cloud services are designed for enterprise, the research community.
 They are also not accountible to the research community, and do not give it direct representation or governing power over the direction of the services.

 Moreover, when our workflows are not easily portable, it creates extra switching cost and strain on a researcher's workflow.